Medicare in Pennsylvania

 But deciding between healthcare insurance plans?
 That’s decidedly more difficult.
 That’s where GoHealth comes in.

-How do I get Medicare in PA?
+How Do I Get Medicare in PA?

 If you receive Social Security benefits before 65, you are automatically enrolled into Original Medicare in PA at age 65.
-If not, you can enroll during the seven-month Initial Enrollment Period that includes the month of your 65th birthday as well as the three months before and the three months after your 65th birthday.
+If not, you can enroll during the seven-month Initial Enrollment Period that includes the month of your 65th birthday as well as the three months before and after your 65th birthday.

-How to enroll in Medicare in Pennsylvania?
+How to Enroll in Medicare in Pennsylvania

-What does Medicare Cover in PA?
+What Does Medicare Cover in PA?

 Medicare is a health insurance program that provides hospital and medical coverage for Americans ages 65 and over, and those under 65 with qualifying disabilities.